Table of Contents

 Even though you may have been feeding your cat the same food for years with no problem, it is possible that she may need a dietary change.

-Wet food is often recommended for cats that have issues of weight and appetite loss.
+However, wet food is often recommended for cats that have issues of weight and appetite loss.
 This is because wet foods usually have more protein than dry foods.
 Plus, they have more moisture which helps with proper hydration.
+It’s also a great option if your cat has dental disease or other oral condition that makes chewing hard kibble painful.

 Please consult your vet when going for a change in your cat’s diet.
 Your vet will do the best job recommending the most fitting food for your cat.